Data-Enabled Predictive Iterative Control: Safe and Active Exploration

 Algorithm \ref{algo:deeprc_2s} presents a two-stage approach for designing the control input.
 We also provide an end-to-end formulation, which integrates the online disturbance design procedure into the optimization problem

 Condition \eqref{eq:excitation_check} is here enforced through the excitation constraint \eqref{eq:deeprc_1s:excitation_condition}, where $\epsilon \in \mathbb{R}_{>0}$ and $\mathcal{K}^{j,t}$ is an orthogonal basis of $\operatorname{col}(\bar{Y}^{j,t}_{\rm up}, \bar{U}^{j,t})$.
-We further add $1$-norm penalty on the disturbance to ensure that its magnitude is kept to a minimum.
-Unlike \eqref{eq:deeprc_2s}, which is a QP, \eqref{eq:deeprc_1s} can be formulated as a mixed-integer quadratic program (MIQP).
-The one-stage formulation should generally perform better than the two-stage, as $d(t)$ is part of the optimization problem.
+We further add $1$-norm penalty on the disturbance to ensure that its magnitude is kept to a minimum. \eqref{eq:deeprc_1s} can be formulated as a mixed-integer quadratic program (MIQP).
+The \rz{end-to-end} formulation should generally perform better than the two-stage, as $d(t)$ is part of the optimization problem.
 Similar to the two-stage approach, we only solve \eqref{eq:deeprc_1s} until $\bar{N}$ is reached, then we utilize \eqref{eq:nom_deeprc}.